ch-stark/keycloak-notes/blog.md

 ## Architecture

-We have one OpenShift-Cluster where RHACM and RHACS are installed..
+We have one OpenShift-Cluster where RHACM and RHACS are installed.
 On this Cluster RedHatSSO/Keycloak will be setup.
 There is another Managed-Cluster from where you can use should able to loging using SSO and using the setup from the Hub.

 # High level Requirements:

 - User should be able to login to the OpenShift console, and to ACM console as well as ACS console with the same identity.
 - Federate should happen to external/Enterprise IDPs using Keycloak
 - Group information from IDP should be synchronized with the cluster.
 Keycloak which pulls in group information in the token should be able to apply this   - across clusters similar to how ldap group sync applies to a single cluster.

 ## Configure and Install Keycloak operator on the hub cluster